yaripey/some-knowledge/git.md

 4. You push those changes to the fork you've created earlier.
 5. Now you create a `Pull Request` via GitHub interface.
 6. If the `Pull Request` is accepted, your commits are now appear in the original repository and GitHub creates a new commit to merge these new commits with existing branch.

+### Upstream
+When we create a fork of the repo to work on it, while we work there might be some commits in the original repository over time.
+So our fork and cloned lcoal repos become out of date.
+When we clone a repo, git creates a connection that is named _origin_.
+We can manually create a connection to the original repo.
+This connection typically is called __upstream__.
+We then can fetch commits from the original repo.
+We'll have a __tracking branch__ called __upstream/master__.
+We can now merge our local master to this fetched branch.
+Since we are making our changes on a separate branch, our local master will __fast-forward__ to the __upstream/master__.